The Yellow Knight of Oz: Continuity

 In A Brief Guide to Oz, Paul Simpson notes that this story presents a different origin for Sir Hokus than in The Royal Book of Oz, where he was implied to be an immigrant to Oz from old Britain: "In Thompson's introductory tale for him, he is an Arthurian knight (and indeed most of this story plays into that background), but we learn at the end that he is a native-born Ozite."

 Reportedly, Thompson came to regret ending Hokus' character arc this way.
 In John R. Neill's Oz books written in the early 1940s, Hokus is back to his original self, with no mention of Corum the Yellow Knight.

 Similar works

 The final "canonical" Oz book, Eloise and Lauren McGraw's Merry-Go-Round in Oz, similarly used Arthurian imagery as the basis of the minor Ozian kingdom which is the story's main focus.

 Copyright status

-Under current understanding of United States copyright law, The Yellow Knight of Oz and all its characters are expected to enter the US public domain on January 1, 2026.
+The Yellow Knight of Oz and all its characters entered the US public domain on January 1, 2026.